-Mr. Yeung Chuen Chow, Thomas (楊存洲), aged 42, was appointed as an independent non-executive Director on 21 February 2017.
+Mr. Yeung Chuen Chow, Thomas (楊存洲) ("Mr. Yeung"), aged 43, was appointed as an independent non-executive Director on 21 February 2017.
 He is the chairman of the Remuneration Committee and a member of the Nomination Committee and Audit and Risk Management Committee.
-Mr. Yeung has more than 17 years of experience in the garment industry.
+Mr. Yeung has more than 18 years of experience in the garment industry.
 Since September 1998, Mr. Yeung has served as a director of Wall Street Uniforms International Limited, which is a uniform supplier.
 Mr. Yeung has served as a director of The Federation of Hong Kong Garment Manufacturers since January 2000.
-Mr. Yeung is a member of the Innovation and Technology Advisory Committee of the Hong Kong Trade Development Council and the Industry and Technology Committee of the Hong Kong General Chamber of Commerce.
+Mr. Yeung is a member of the Industry and Technology Committee of the Hong Kong General Chamber of Commerce.